 The direct iteration method, where the scenario reserve is determined by solving for the amount of starting assets which, when projected along with all contract cash flows, result in the defeasement of all projected future benefits and expenses at the end of the projection horizon with no positive accumulated deficiencies at the end of any projection year during the projection period.

 The scenario reserve for any given scenario shall not be less than the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.
-In the case where assets supporting the liability are held at market value, the market value adjustment shall also be applied to the cash surrender value.
+In the case where all assets supporting the liability are held at market value, the market value adjustment shall also be applied to the cash surrender value.

+Guidance Note: Refer to NAIC Model #200 “Separate Accounts Funding Guaranteed Minimum Benefits under Group Contracts Model Regulation” and Model #255 “Modified Guaranteed Annuity Model Regulation” for assets held in separate accounts.

 Discount Rates